istio/istio.io/content/en/docs/tasks/security/ca-namespace-targeting/index.md

 istio.default           istio.io/key-and-cert          3         13s
 {{< /text >}}

-Suppose we'd like to prevent Citadel from creating `ServiceAccount` secrets in target namespace `foo`.
-This can be done through labeling the namespace with
+To label the namespace to prevent Citadel from creating `ServiceAccount` secrets in target namespace `foo`, run:

 {{< text bash >}}
 $ kubectl label ns foo ca.istio.io/override=false
 {{< /text >}}

-Now, if we create a new `ServiceAccount` in this namespace with
+To create a new `ServiceAccount` in this namespace, run:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF